ray-project/ray/doc/source/cluster/node-provider.rst

 Autoscaler Config YAML
 ------------------------

-A customized NodeProvider goes with a customized autoscaler YAML.
+A customized NodeProvider goes with a customized autoscaler config YAML.
 Besides the parts that is required by the launching process and the autoscaler, some parts of the autoscaler config YAML is only used by the NodeProvider.
 As a result, those parts can also have any kind of format that helps the implementation of NodeProvider.

 The YAML file section that is only used by NodeProvider: